E-Commerce Metrics for the Growing Retail Brand

-There are metrics that can provide you performance information from every operational group within your business and from every end of the supply chain.
-We may tackle metrics related to manufacturing, logistics, human resources, or finance in future posts, but for now we’ll focus specifically on e-commerce storefront performance, which is almost entirely built upon sales, marketing and customer experience.
+There are metrics that can provide you with performance information from every operational group within your business and from every end of the supply chain.
+We may tackle metrics related to manufacturing, logistics, human resources, or finance in future posts, but for now, we’ll focus specifically on e-commerce storefront performance, which is almost entirely built upon sales, marketing, and customer experience.
 Of course, all these departments are interconnected, so some metrics we’ll review require information from multiple areas, but the general focus is the same — buying and selling products, and interacting with your customers.

 Below are the metrics we’ve found to be most useful when assessing the health of your e-commerce storefront.
 Before running off and collecting these, be sure to review the next section on segmentation, because how you view the data is just as important as the data itself!